haleykwok/Website_Hugo_Academic/content/event/case/index.md

 projects:
   - metalearning
 ---

+Nowadays, with the advancement of production technologies, the manufacturing paradigm has gradually shifted from mass production to a small-batch and high-variety personalized production manner, urged by high flexible automation capabilities.
+In this paradigm, the existing inspection and assembly processes after manufacturing still rely to a large extent on either human operators with low efficiency or machines with low flexibility.
+To solve this issue, human-robot collaboration (HRC) has been a prevailing topic of recent concerns.
+Current robot control strategies in human-machine collaboration are mainly through pre-defined programming and do not yet meet the need for flexible and adaptable tasks in individualised production.
+To address this challenge, this paper proposes a deep reinforcement learning (DRL) approach based on meta-learning to drive robots in HRC.
+It enables collaborative robots (cobots) to acquire basic skills and perform tasks based on personalised production requirements, improving learning efficiency and thus quickly adapting to new tasks for human operators.
+The robot control task was carried out in a simulated environment taken from a real production scenario to assess its efficacy.
+Experimental results show that our proposed method enables the robot to learn and perform HRC tasks quickly and outperforms the baseline DRL method in terms of success rate.

 <!-- {{% callout note %}}
 Click on the **Slides** button above to view the built-in slides feature.